250210-JavaFS/P1Demo/README.md

 A Full Stack Application with a PostgreSQL Database, Spring Boot backend, and a React frontend

 ## Full Stack Functionalities
--Login
+- Login
--Register
+- Register
--Get All Users
+- Get All Users
--Spring AOP: Only Managers can get all users
+- Spring AOP: Only Managers can get all users
--Spring AOP: Users must log in to do anything besides register
+- Spring AOP: Users must log in to do anything besides register

 ## Backend only Functionalities